SoufianeOuani/JavaScript/README.md

 # JavaScript
-This repository is for JavaScript problem solving.
+This repository is for JavaScript courses.